danqing/Pinch/README.md

 A simple menubar app that lets you fix faulty Mac trackpad pinch gesture in one click.

-[Download App here](https://github.com/danqing/Pinch/releases/download/1.0/Pinch.zip) — after downloading, unzip and drag to your Applications folder.
+[Download App here](https://github.com/danqing/Pinch/releases/download/1.1/Pinch.zip) — after downloading, unzip and drag to your Applications folder.

 ## Background

 Sometimes the two finger pinch (pan, zooming) gesture on a Mac trackpad would stop working.
 This is a bug first introduced in Monterey, but unfortunately it has not been fixed after all this time.

-The most reliable fix of the problem is to kill the Dock process.
+A fix that worked for me is killing the Dock process.
 That is, you can run the following command in your terminal:

 ```sh
 killall Dock
 ```

-But not everyone uses the terminal, and I personally often forget the command.
-So I made this simple menubar tool that calls the command for you.
+So I made it into a menubar app that you can use to fix the issue in one click.
 Just click on "Fix Pinch Gesture," and voila!

+[Since I shared the app](https://twitter.com/danqing_liu/status/1614308997653499905), it came to my attention that the command doesn't work for everyone.
+So I updated the app to toggle on/off the preference in addition.
+I hope this is a reliable enough fix.
+If not, please let me know by opening an issue or [reaching out on Twitter](https://twitter.com/danqing_liu)!